gravitational/teleport/docs/3.0/architecture.md

 The following core concepts are integral to understanding the Teleport architecture.

 * **Cluster of Nodes**.
-Unlike traditional SSH service, Teleport operates on a _cluster_ of nodes.
+Unlike the traditional SSH service, Teleport operates on a _cluster_ of nodes.
    A cluster is a set of nodes (servers).
 There are several ramifications of this:
 	* User identities and user permissions are defined and enforced on a cluster level.
 	* A node must become a _cluster member_ before any user can connect to it via SSH.
-	* SSH access to any cluster node is _always_ performed via a cluster proxy, sometimes called an "SSH bastion".
+	* SSH access to any cluster node is _always_ performed through a cluster proxy, sometimes called an "SSH bastion".

 * **User Account**.
 Unlike traditional SSH, Teleport introduces the concept of a User Account.